As much as I loved visiting Lisbon, it was great being able to get away from the capital to spend a little time in northern Portugal.

 Eating Out in Porto

-If you’re a meat eater there are two local specialities which everyone raves about; Portuguese flamed chorizo and the famous Francesinha.
+If you’re a meat-eater there are two local specialities that everyone raves about; Portuguese flamed chorizo and the famous Francesinha.
 I couldn’t bring myself to try either but Taberninha do Manel is a great place to indulge.

 Braga